ComposableFi/composable/docs/docs/technology/cvm/tutorial.md

 All events raised by CVM are prefixed by `cvm.` All logs are prefixed by `cvm::` as logged by CVM contracts.

-On the sender side, look for wasmd `cvm` prefixed events, specifically `cvm.gateway.bridge.track.added` if the packet was sent from Composable Cosmos.
+On the sender side, look for wasmd `cvm` prefixed events, specifically `cvm.outpost.bridge.track.added` if the packet was sent from Composable Cosmos.

 `cvm.executor.exchange.succeeded` indicates the swap was successful on Osmosis.

 Events prefixed `cvm.executor.` trace deep execution of programs in the `executor`.
-All interpreter events can be seen by [generating schema](./cosmwasm/README.md).
+All Executor events can be seen by [generating schema](./cosmwasm/README.md).

 All CVM events are wrapped around by IBC and wasmd modules events as documented by relevant parties.